 – Michael Jackson, “Speed Demon”, Bad

 It speaks to the resilience of the Fast and The Furious franchise that it took sixteen years and eight films before it started to show its age.
-For any other franchise – save for A Nightmare on Elm Street or Friday the 13th – even the fourth film would likely go straight-to-void, devoid of any of the creative team that made the original such a success.
+For any other franchise – save for A Nightmare on Elm Street or Friday the 13th – even the fourth film would likely go straight-to-video, devoid of any of the creative team that made the original such a success.
 Yet the FatF franchise took the opposite approach, using their fourth film (2009’s Fast and Furious, meant to be the finale) as the kick-off of a franchise revitalization that has thrived by embracing both the diversity of its cast, the ridiculousness of its set pieces, and the unmatched screen presence of Dwayne “The Rock” Johnson.

 Still, the first act of the latest entry proves the series is beginning to show signs of fatigue.
 In a self-referential early scene, we’re reintroduced to our crew at the conclusion of a recent job that took place off-screen.
 On the one hand, it says something that franchise is so aware of its own tropes that we audience members could probably imagine the job without actually seeing it.
 On the other hand, drawing attention to the way the series has repeated itself so often makes it seem a bit long-in-the-tooth.

-To this entry’s credit, the twist of series hero Dom Toretto (Vin Diesel) turning his team “family” – as the result of being extorted by new villain Cipher (Academy Award-winner Charlize Theron) – in an interesting development.
+To this entry’s credit, the twist of series hero Dom Toretto (Vin Diesel) turning on his team “family” – as the result of being extorted by new villain Cipher (Academy Award-winner Charlize Theron) – is an interesting development.
 The appearance of fellow Oscar-winner Dame Helen Mirren also serves as one of the movie’s high points.
 Still, the choice to add Jason Statham’s villainous Deckard Shaw to side of the angels is undercut by a series of revelations seemingly designed to make Shaw a franchise mainstay.
 The further addition of Scott Eastwood as the protégé of Kurt Russell’s Mr. Nobody gives the impression that they’re trying to replace late Paul Walker (whose disappearance here is brushed away in one sentence) via quantity over quality (not that Walker was the greatest actor, but still).

 Having said that, once that first act is out of the way, this movie does what these movies do best: put on wonderfully absurd action sequences (using a surprising number of practical F/X) that constantly try to top one another.
 It’s clearly time to start picturing the finish line for this, but this entry still has enough energy to keep things moving at an enjoyable pace.